 Below is a list of kits available for checkout for both classroom and STEM night use.
-A short description and the corresponding standard(s) are included for your convenience.
-However, please note, some kits can be used for more than the standards listed.
+A short description and the corresponding grade level(s) are included for your convenience.
+However, please note, some kits can be used for more than the grade level listed.
 If you would like to see pictures of the equipment, please click on the document below.
 To submit a checkout request, please scroll down and fill out an "Kit Checkout Form."
-Please include your name, school, email, phone number, kits needed, and dates needed on the form.
+Please include your name, school, email, phone number, kits needed (including the kit number), and dates needed on the form.
 Delivery and pickup are on Fridays.
-If you have any questions, please contact the coordinator, Cathy Fontenot at firstname.lastname@example.org
+If you have any questions, please contact the coordinator, Cathy Fontenot at email@example.com

 List of Kits Available For Checkout